gnois/luaty/README.md

 Luaty has so few features that its code very much resembles Lua.
 It's therefore very easy to convert a properly indented Lua code to Luaty, and vice versa.
 If you knew Lua, you already knew most of Luaty.

-The offside (indentation) rule with examples
+The offside (indentation) rule
 ---
-1. either tab(s) or space(s) can be used as indent, but not both.
+- either tab(s) or space(s) can be used as indent, but not both.

-2. compound statements always start at an indented newline.
+- compound statements always start at an indented newline.
 (Analoguous to statements within C curly braces)

 ```
 if true